ryanchankh/ryanchankh.github.io/index.md

 **Fun Facts**:
 - Feel free to email on research and professional advice, or ask me about how I survived undergrad, etc. <br>
-- I am applying for PhD in 2020, hopefully can start in June 2021. <br>
+- I am applying for PhD in Fall 2021, hopefully can start in June 2021. <br>
 - My hobbies are playing piano, reading math books and playing video games (yes I have fun). <br>
 - I am from Hong Kong, and I speak fluent Cantonese and Mandarin.
 More specifically, I think about math in English, but I order Chinese food in Canto or Mandarin, depending on the situation.
 I won't tell you my Chinese name, but it has 3 characters; one has a part means gold, another has a part means water. <br>
 - I want to be a professor one day.
-I want to inspire others.
 - I want to start writing my PhD thesis when I have time, hopefully turning it into a book one day.

 **Special Thanks**: I want to take the opporuntiy to thank my family for the support they have given me.